epogrebnyak/abacus/README.md

 ## Try it

-Consider the following five steps as a demonstration example of an accounting framework in action.
+Consider an example below that demonstrates key parts of the accounting workflow.

 1. We start with a chart of accounts of five types: assets, equity, liabilities, income and expenses.